Nepetalactone: Duration and efficacy variation

 Nepetalactones affect domestic cats via nasal mucosa.
 Oral ingestion has no effects.
 They induce noticeable behavioral effects in about two thirds of adult cats.
-However, all cats are probably affected by them, but the effects in one third of adult cats are less visible.
+All cats are probably affected by them, but the effects in the remaining third of adult cats are less visible.
 Nepetalactones do not noticeably affect kittens that are less than three months old.
 Their effects also tend to be less pronounced in neutered cats in comparison to non-neutered cats, but not significantly.

 The effects of nepetalactones begin quickly in domestic cats, and last for 5 to 15 minutes.
 Cats develop drug tolerance towards nepetalactones after exposure.
 The tolerance lasts for a few hours.

-Lions (Panthera leo) and jaguars (Panthera onca) are sensitive to nepetalactones.
-Their effects can last in them for up to 60 minutes.
+Lions (Panthera leo) and jaguars (Panthera onca) are sensitive to nepetalactones, and their effects can last for up to 60 minutes.
 They also affect leopards (Panthera pardus).
 Species exhibiting overall lesser to no sensitivity include tigers (Panthera tigris), bobcats (Lynx rufus), cougars (Puma concolor) or oncillas (Leopardus tigrinus).

 Effects

 Two thirds of adult domestic cats begin to lick, sniff, eat, scratch or roll over the nepetalactone source after being exposed to it.
 They may also begin pawing, shaking their heads, rubbing their cheeks, licking themselves or vocalizing.
 About one third of adult cats react more passively to nepetalactones, and may assume a sphinx-like posture, decrease vocalization or decrease movement.
-The effects of nepetalactones are similar in other Felidae.
+The effects of nepetalactones are similar in other felids.